freedomofpress/kernel-builder/README.md

 export GRSECURITY_USERNAME=foo
 export GRSECURITY_PASSWORD=bar
 export GRSECURITY=1
-make
+make <config>
 ```

-The resulting packages will used the patch set.
+The resulting packages will use the grsecurity patch set.
 If you're working on SecureDrop,
 request these credentials from a team member, and store them securely
 in your password manager.

-## Using a custom kernel config

-Since the build uses docker, the host machine's kernel and config are visible
-to the build environment, and will be included via `make olddefconfig` prior
-to building.
-If you wish to provide a different kernel config, mount the file
-at `/config` inside the container.
-It will be copied into place prior to building.
-Note that `make olddefconfig` will be run regardless to ensure the latest
-options have been applied.

 ## Building kernels in Qubes